gsarjeant/primers/terminal/navigation/nav_1.md

 ![cd](https://i.imgur.com/OQEL5d4.gif)

-Mow let's use the previous two commands to print our new working directory and list the contents
+Now let's use the previous two commands to print our new working directory and list the contents

 ```
 pwd